felt/js-sdk/etc/js-sdk.api.md

 // Warnings were encountered during analysis:
 //
-// dist/client.d.ts:180:5 - (ae-forgotten-export) The symbol "ViewportController" needs to be exported by the entry point client.d.ts
+// dist/client.d.ts:196:5 - (ae-forgotten-export) The symbol "ViewportController" needs to be exported by the entry point client.d.ts
-// dist/client.d.ts:185:5 - (ae-forgotten-export) The symbol "UiController" needs to be exported by the entry point client.d.ts
+// dist/client.d.ts:201:5 - (ae-forgotten-export) The symbol "UiController" needs to be exported by the entry point client.d.ts
+// dist/client.d.ts:205:5 - (ae-forgotten-export) The symbol "LayersController" needs to be exported by the entry point client.d.ts

 // (No @packageDocumentation comment for this package)